FeekaCafe/Spellbook-of-Ulutek/README.md

 ## The source assets for The Spellbook of Ulu'tek

 CC0 license.
-Please create wild and wonderous things with these assets!
+Please create wild and wonderous things with this art!

 Feel free to tag the creators on Twitter:
 ---